 2. Materials and Methods

-2.1 Experimental design, animals and diet administration
+2.1 Experimental design, animals, and diet administration

 WT mice were purchased from Jackson Laboratory (Bar Harbor, ME).
 C57BL/6J Nrf2 KO mice have been maintained in our laboratory since 2005 (Lin et al., 2008; Shen et al., 2006).
 All mice were kept at a controlled temperature (20-22°C) and humidity (45–55%) environment under 12-hour light and dark cycles at the Rutgers Animal Facility.
 Food and water were provided ad libitum.
 The study was stacked into three experiments.